Large Deviations, Central Limit and dynamical phase transitions in the atom maser

 The discrete index in the G\"{a}rtner-Ellis Theorem can be replaced by a continuous one with the obvious modifications in \eqref{eq:ldp.def}.
 By the G\"{a}rtner-Ellis Theorem, $\Lambda_t$ satisfies an LDP if the following limit exists and is a differentiable function,

-We will show that this is indeed true and $\lambda(s)$ is \emph{spectral bound} (i.e. the eigenvalue with the largest real part) of a certain generator $L_{s}$ which is closely related to $\mathcal{L}_s$.
-An essential ingredient is the Krein-Rutman theorem, a generalisation of the Perron-Frobenius Theorem to compact positive semigroups which ensures that $\lambda(s)$ is real, and under additional conditions, non-degenerate.
+We will show that this is indeed true and $\lambda(s)$ is \emph{spectral bound} (i.e. the eigenvalue with the largest real part) of a certain generator $L^{(d)}_{s}$ which is closely related to $\mathcal{L}_s$.
+An essential ingredient is the Krein-Rutman theory, that generalize Perron-Frobenius Theorem to compact positive semigroups and ensures that $\lambda(s)$ is real and non-degenerate.
 In particular our analysis shows that $\lambda(s)$ is smooth and its derivatives at $s=0$ are the limiting cumulants of $\Lambda_t$

 the first two being the mean and the variance.
-Moreover the generator $\mathcal{L}_s$ has a non-zero spectral gap; this spectral analysis is illustrated in Figure \ref{fig:grids}.
+Moreover the generator $L^{(d)}_s$ has a non-zero spectral gap; this spectral analysis is illustrated in Figure \ref{fig:grids}.